Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 What Even Are These Food Dyes?

 Most artificial food dyes are petroleum-derived chemicals.
-That’s right: oil byproducts.
+Sounds good right?
+Who doesn’t want to eat oil byproducts with their food?
 They’re used to make food look more appealing, consistent, or “fun.”
-You’ll find them in:
+Because nothing screams fun like petroleum.

 Here are a few of the most common: